What is a Medical Resident?: A Complete Guide

 Infographic outlining that residency lengths can vary between 3 and 7 years depending on the specialty

 Residency lengths vary by program, though they typically take three and seven years to complete.
-How long residencies are depend on the time required to learn and implement the art of a specialty.
+How long residencies are depends on the time required to learn and implement the art of a specialty.

 The shortest (and some of the least competitive) residencies include family medicine, while longer programs are related to surgical practice.
 Some specialties are more popular and may take longer due to limited availability.

-Surgical residencies are the longest programs due to the training’s complexity.
+Surgical residencies are the longest programs due to the complexity of the training.
 Residents aren’t allowed to perform full surgeries, so hands-on learning in surgical programs may be more limited than others.

 How Long is the Residency in the Top-10 Medical Schools in the US